Freight and passenger railway network

 Route of the Etihad Rail network

-The Stage Two extends from the Saudi Arabia border at Ghuweifat and connect Emirates through Abu Dhabi, Khalifa Port, Kizad, Dubai, Ras al-Khaimah, Jebel Ali Port, Sharjah and Fujairah on the east coast of UAE.
+Stage Two of the railway line is 605km long and extends from the Saudi Arabia border at Ghuweifat and connects the Emirates through Abu Dhabi, Khalifa Port, Kizad, Dubai, Ras al-Khaimah, Jebel Ali Port, Sharjah, and Fujairah on the east coast of UAE.

 Construction of the major transport network

-The second phase connects Abu Dhabi with Dubai.
-It also provides links to Jebel Ali port, Mussaffah and Khalifa port.
-The construction of stage 2 was carried out in a series of packages with a strategy that ensures competitive tenders by the alignment of mainline civil and track packages geographically within each emirate.
+The construction of Stage Two is being carried out in a series of packages with a strategy that ensures competitive tenders by the alignment of mainline civil and track packages geographically within each emirate.

-The freight facilities and O&M were separately packaged to ensure that the tenders have been made by appropriate contractors according to their preferred packages.
-The second phase was completed in 2016.
+The freight facilities and operations and maintenance (O&M) were separately packaged to ensure that the tenders have been made by appropriate contractors, according to their preferred packages.

 Signalling and communications along the UAE Etihad Rail network